Two classes of organization principle: quantum/topological phase transitions meet complete/in-complete devil staircases

-{\bf C and IC Magnons in the Y-x state and their condensations. } The firmly established results and physical insights \cite{rh} achieved on the extremely anisotropic line $ ( \alpha=\pi/2, \alpha < \beta ) $ pave the way to study the physics at generic $ ( \alpha, \beta ) $ in Fig.\ref{phasedia}.
+The firmly established results and physical insights \cite{rh} achieved on the extremely anisotropic line $ ( \alpha=\pi/2, \alpha < \beta ) $ pave the way to study the physics at generic $ ( \alpha, \beta ) $ in Fig.\ref{phasedia}.
 Especially, we will follow how the three kinds of magnons response and evolve when moving away from the line.

 Making a globe rotation $R_x(\pi/2)$ to align spin along the Z-axis and then introducing Holstein-Primakoff bosons $ a $ and $ b $ for the two sublattice, we can expand the Hamiltonian in the powers of $1/\sqrt{S}$,